-A full investigation published in May 2023 revealed that the Moon's inner core is, in fact, a "hard ball" with a density similar to that of iron.
+A comprehensive investigation published in May 2023 revealed that the Moon's inner core is, in fact, a "solid ball" with a density similar to that of iron.

 This, the researchers hope, will help resolve a long-standing debate over whether the Moon's core is solid or molten, and lead to a more accurate understanding of the history of our satellite – and by extension, that of the Solar System.

-"Our results," wrote a team led by astronomer Arthur Briaud of the French National Center for Scientific Research, "question the evolution of the Moon's magnetic field by demonstrating the existence of its inner core."
+"Our results," wrote a team led by astronomer Arthur Briaud of the French National Center for Scientific Research, "call into question the evolution of the Moon's magnetic field thanks to the demonstration of the existence of its inner core."

 It is known that the investigation of the internal composition of objects in the Solar System is carried out more effectively through seismic data.

-The way acoustic waves generated by earthquakes move and reflect off material inside a planet or moon can help scientists create a detailed map of the object's interior.
+The way acoustic waves created by earthquakes move and reflect off material inside a planet or moon can help scientists create a detailed map of the object's interior.

 There is lunar seismic data collected by the Apollo missions, but its resolution is too low to accurately determine the state of the inner core.